t-sin/mark/README.md

-# Mark - Little squirrel program
+# Mark - A squirrel who implemented

 > Mark wakes up.
 > --- "The Squirrel Awakes" by Toh Enjoe